Making schema changes safely

 Design for scale

-For a quick overview of what Cloud scale looks like, see Vanity Metrics in Metabase.
+For a quick overview of Cloud scale, see Vanity Metrics in Metabase.

 Tread carefully with ClickHouse schema changes